The Flowerhorn Cichlid

 Keeping your Flowerhorns at their peak is now obtainable in one food system.
 Excalibur Original staple for everday feeding, Intense Red to bring out the vibrant red color, Mass Effect for head and body growth, and Diamond Dust for maximum shine for pearling.
 Excalibur Flowerhorn pellets were developed to keep your specimens healthy, happy, and vibrant.
 Our formulas will promote more vivid coloration, head growth, and defined pearling.
 These pellets contain an exclusive mix of premium all natural ingredients created specifically for Flowerhorn Cichlids.
 They truly are “The Ultimate Flowerhorn Food.”

 If you are looking for your local fish Store to start carrying Excalibur Products, we would love for them to reach out to us so we can stock their stores with our great fish foods and meds.
 Need other supplies and even fish?
-Head over to our Sister site www.somethingfishydbq.com
+Head over to our parent company at www.somethingfishydbq.com